EdwardJXLi/ProjectObsidian/obsidian/modules/README.md

 ## Official Modules
 - `classicworld` - Adds support for the classicworld format
+- `mcyetiworld` - Adds support for the mcyeti format
+- `betterchat` - Advanced chat support - Adds text wrapping, pinging, nicknames, and more!
 - `worldconvert` - World conversion module, converts worlds from one format to another
+- `colourpicker` - Test and preview colours in-game

+## Quality of Life Modules
+- `liquidplace` - Allows placements of liquids in the world without cheats
+- `buildingcommands` - Adds some basic building commands
-- `basiccuboid` - Adds basic support for the /cuboid command
+- `announcements` - Adds support for periodic announcements

 # CPE Modules
 - `clickdistance` - Adds support for the ClickDistance CPE